-- We have a detailed, week-long Department of Medicine-specific orientation before beginning the intern year.
-This has proven to be a nice way for our interns to get to know one another and the program leadership.
-During these sessions we help each intern plan ahead of time how she/he will approach the first couple rotations.
+- A detailed, week-long Department of Medicine-specific orientation before the PG-1 year allows interns to get to know one another and the program leadership, and plan approaches for the first few rotations.

-- We also have full day professional development days before beginning the PG2 and PG3 year during which we emphasize leadership, professionalism, teaching and establishing a positive work environment.
+- Full-day professional development days before the PG-2 and PG-3 years emphasize leadership, professionalism, teaching and a positive work environment.

 - Each summer we have a focused intern lecture series to introduce interns to common problems seen on the wards and on call.

 - We also have a comprehensive Internal Medicine didactic lecture series for interns that takes place 2 hours per week over the course of the entire year at a time when the senior residents can stay on the wards.
 These are video captured.

 - Department of Medicine Grand Rounds occurs weekly and is given by both prestigious visiting speakers as well as UW faculty who are leaders in their field.

 - All didactic sessions are video captured and stored on the department's intranet for future reference.